Update on changes to the statutory financial reporting framework

 - a reduction in filing deadlines for some entities, and

 - the alignment of the penalties regime.

 In addition to legislative changes, the External Reporting Board (XRB) has changed the accounting standards framework, which applies if entities are required to prepare financial statements in accordance with generally accepted accounting practice (GAAP).
 The standards are issued across three sectors - for-profit entities, public benefit entities in the public sector, and other public benefit entities (referred to as ‘not-for-profit’ entities), with up to four different tiers for reporting within each sector.
-The XRB has five project streams to finalise the accounting standards framework, with two projects now complete and the remaining three in progress.
+The XRB has five project streams to finalise the accounting standards framework, with four projects now complete.

 This document answers some frequently asked questions for for-profit companies based on the financial reporting legislative changes and the accounting standards framework now finalised by the XRB, and recent comments from the Commerce Committee proposing changes to the Financial Reporting Bill.